Getting dizzy with all the experiences that you could add to your Japan bucket list?

 The sun’s rays are already pleasantly warm, the days are getting longer and the air is soaked with the subtle fragrance of blooming sakura.

 Hanami, or cherry blossom viewing, is a centuries-old custom in Japan.
 The Japanese simply love to sit in the park under the trees, have a picnic and admire the beauty of blooming sakura.

-Similarly, when the trees are turning yellow and red and crimson in fall, it causes a great excitement, and Japanese again gather in the parks and in the nature to watch all the splendid colors that mother nature has painted.
+Similarly, when the trees are turning yellow and red and crimson in fall, it causes great excitement, and Japanese again gather in the parks and in nature to watch all the splendid colours that mother nature has painted.
 The fall foliage viewing is called Momijigari and, similar to Hanami, is a centuries-old custom.

 Isn’t it cute that the Japanese society with all of their ultramodern electronic gadgets still upkeeps their centuries-old customs and traditions?

-Noone else has mastered to seamlessly combine the old and the new like the Japanese: they will watch a forecast issued by the met office on an app on their smartphone.
-The forecast tells them when exactly the cherry blossom season starts in their city, and then they gather to the park to enjoy their centuries-old tradition of blossom viewing.
+Noone else has mastered seamlessly combining the old and the new like the Japanese: they will watch a forecast issued by the met office on an app on their smartphone.
+The forecast tells them when exactly the cherry blossom season starts in their city, and then they gather in the park to enjoy their centuries-old tradition of blossom viewing.

 Unique?
 Yes, that’s Japan!

 Whether you join the locals in popular parks in Kyoto or Tokyo for hanami or momijigari (expect crowds) or find a spot for yourself perhaps by the shore of Ashinoko or Fuji Five Lakes, viewing the cherry blossoms or admiring the fall foliage are beautiful and quintessentially Japanese experiences.